Introduction

 Break down brick buildings, and cleanse with fierce fire,

-Westward of Walbrook, its safe to retire.
+Westward of Walbrook, it’s safe

 Across flowing Isis, no longer a road,